Executive summary

 Current Stances

-While social media is critical to connectedness and communication between peers in this digital age, its harm is notable.
-Continued efforts to mitigate the issue through ethical and legal frameworks are necessary for technology to grow while maintaining safety for adolescent development.
+While social media is critical for interconnectedness in the digital age, its harmful effects cannot be neglected.
+Continued efforts to mitigate the issue through ethical and legal frameworks are necessary to protect adolescent development.

 Policy Problem